-In the House of Representatives, petitions are presented on Mondays by the Chair of the Petitions Committee.
+In the House of Representatives, petitions are presented on Mondays by the chair of the Petitions Committee.
 These are presented along with any responses by government ministers to petitions previously presented to the House.
-The Chair announces the subject of the petition and the number of signatories for each petition, and often makes a short general statement.
-Any member of the House may also present a petition at various times throughout the sitting week.
-Members may also make a short statement.
+The chair will usually give a short speech at the same time.
+Petitions can also be presented by another member of parliament.

 Department of the Senate

-The right to petition the monarch and Parliament to solve a problem dates back to the 13th century in Britain.
-Early bills (proposed laws) were little more than petitions to which the monarch had agreed.
-Petitions in their current form date from the 17th century.
+The right to petition the monarch and parliament to solve a problem dates back to the thirteenth century in Britain.
+At that time, proposed laws were little more than petitions to the monarch.
+Petitions in their current form date from the seventeenth century.

 In the Australian Parliament, one of the most famous petitions was presented to the House of Representatives in 1963.
 This petition was presented by a member on behalf of the Yolgnu people of Yirrkala in the Northern Territory.
-It requested that the Parliament recognise their traditional land on the Gove Peninsula in Arnhem Land, which was under threat from mining.
-This petition combined bark painting, English and Yolgnu languages and was decorated with Aboriginal designs.
+It requested Parliament recognise their traditional land on the Gove Peninsula in Arnhem Land, which was under threat from mining.
+This petition combined bark painting, text in English and Yolgnu, and was decorated with Aboriginal designs.
 The petition is on public display in Parliament House.
-As a result of the Yirrkala Petition, the Parliament established a select committee to investigate the issue (see Parliamentary Committees).
+As a result of the Yirrkala Petition, the Parliament established a select committee to investigate the issue.